-- Off-the-shelf EOS Crop Monitoring with a subscription starting from 5,000 ha.
+- Off-the-shelf EOSDA Crop Monitoring with a subscription starting from 5,000 ha.
 A dedicated account manager will assist a partner once they activate the option.

 By enrolling in the reselling program, input suppliers can expand their portfolios, reach new markets, and start competing with companies like Syngenta, Bayer, BASF, and Corteva.
 They already have analytics platforms for agriculture clients.

 Services of an account manager get technical support and development are also at the partner’s disposal.

 - Custom solutions to solving a specific problem include land coverage and field boundary classification, crop and soil classification, field boundaries detection, harvest dynamics monitoring, access to soil moisture data starting 2002, and yield prediction.

 What Are Long-term Outcomes For Input Suppliers Using EOSDA Solutions?

 Input suppliers with access to data about farming operations and weather in a specific region will hold all the cards: they will know what prospects to target and how to tailor offers to turn them into customers.
 Moreover, manufacturers will be able to test their products and shortlist the most effective ones for bringing to market.

 Agro input suppliers and distributors will also be able to advise customers on optimal use of seeds, fertilizers, and crop protection products while supporting their recommendations on insights from the EOSDA Crop Monitoring platform.
 That way, suppliers will not only develop a reputation as those helping farmers get maximum yields while applying inputs and spending budgets wisely but also as those pushing agricultural innovation forward.